SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 Hello there.
 Thank you for signing up for the Accessibility testing workshop.
 You rock!

-To help get you ready, we've got a little warm-up exercise for you.
+To help get you ready, we've got a little warm-up exercise for you 💪.
 Pick one (or more!) of the following questions to answer before the workshop.
 We'll be sharing and discussing our answers in the first session.

 - What do you already know about accessibility?
 - What do you already know about accessibility testing?
 - What do you want to get out of the workshop?

-**Important!** Remember to bring: your laptop, headphones, what you're working on right now (or as close to it as you can).
+**Important!** Remember to bring: your laptop, headphones, what you're working on right now (or as close to it as you can.
+This will make the workshop more relevant, which means more useful and more memorable 🤓).

 Regards,